Washington Lemon Law: Your Complete Legal Guide

 Who Qualifies as a Consumer

-A “consumer” includes any person who entered into an agreement for the transfer, lease, or purchase of a new motor vehicle, other than for resale or sublease, during the eligibility period.
+Under RCW 19.118.021, a "consumer" includes any person who entered into an agreement for the transfer, lease, or purchase of a new motor vehicle, other than for resale or sublease, during the eligibility period.
+This means the original buyer, lessee, or a subsequent transferee may all qualify.

 Subsequent Transferees